materialsproject/pymatgen/docs/installation.rst

 Mac OS X 10.7 - 10.8
 ~~~~~~~~~~~~~~~~~~~~

-openbabel must be compiled with python bindings for integration with pymatgen.
+Openbabel must be compiled with python bindings for integration with pymatgen.
 Here are the steps that I took to make it work:

 1. Install cmake from http://cmake.org/cmake/resources/software.html.